Batajnica: Economy and sport

 Before accelerated urbanization in the second half of the 20th century, Batajnica was an agricultural village.
 As a result of this, the first industry was connected to this: food industry, mills, brickworks, roof tiles production, etc. Later, some heavy industry began to develop (bridge construction facilities) and today almost 400 privately owned small companies, repair shops, stores, etc. exist in the neighborhood.

 Along the Batajnica Road, one of the oldest campgrounds in Serbia is located.
 One of only three officially designated camping sites in Belgrade, it is named "Dunav" (Danube) and is one of the most visited in the country.
 As of 2018, it ended up being surrounded by the new developing industrial zone and has no access to the river anymore.

 BSK Batajnica is the town's local football club, who play in the fifth highest football league in Serbia (Prva Beogradska Liga).

 Neighborhoods

 As a relatively large settlement, Batajnica developed several sub-neighborhoods of its own.

 13. Maj

-Local community next to Batajnica, with a population of 956 in 2010.
+Former local community next to Batajnica, with a population of 956 in 2010.
 The original settlement was built by the Ministry of the interior from 1946 to 1948.
-It is the closest to the Batajnica Airbase.
-It is surrounded by farms and located near the river Danube.
-There is one soccer club with a regular sized field and a training ground where PKB plays.
-Most of the population lives in buildings although there are some houses in the area.
-It is located right next to a military training base which used to be open to public (Olympic sized pool, various sports fields and courts, playgrounds, etc.).
+It is surrounded by farms and located near the Danube.
+There is one soccer club with a regular sized field and a training ground where "FK 13.
+Maj" plays.

+In the extreme western side of the local community, close to Zemun Polje, an airstrip became operational in 2001.
+There is also a pilots training school for the ultra-light aircraft.
+The airstrip is designated for the recreational and private flights.

+After the 2002 census, local communities of the old city core of Zemun were abolished, while those on periphery were merged.
+In that process, the local community 13.
+Maj, instead being merged in Batajnica, was merged with Zemun Polje.
+As a result, the neighborhood and the airstrip are variously named as part of Batajnica or Zemun Polje in the news reports, even in the same ones, and the section of the Danube's bank at the settlement became the bank of Zemun Polje.
+In August 2023, Pošta Srbije, Serbian national postal office service, announced construction of a massive logistics center on this bank.
+It will include large storage spaces, cold storages, and duty-free zone on the 23 ha large parcel.
+The complex should be finished by 2033.

+While it was a separate one, the local community 13.
+Maj had a population of 1.304 in 1981, 743 in 1991, and 664 in 2002.